shift-left-test/meta-shift/README.md

 How to run tests
 ----------------

-The following command runs the tests of all supported Yocto code names
+The following command runs all tests

     $ py.test test/